Jessi Combs, "fastest woman on four wheels," dies during land speed-record attempt

 Combs was known for appearing on TV shows such as "Mythbusters," "All Girls Garage," and "Overhaulin'," but she was far more than just an entertainment personality.
 She frequently competed in sanctioned motorsports events, including the Baja 1000 and King of Hammers.

-We will update this story as new information becomes available.
+We have updated this story to include information regarding Combs' family's plans to honor her legacy and to correct her age.
+Further updates will follow as new information becomes available.